Conditional Rendering and Rendering List in React

 Summary

 In this blog, We have discussed Conditional Rendering, Logical And Operator, Ternary Operator, Rendering Lists and why should indexes not be used as keys.
-Follow me to learn more about React and other Frontend Development skills.
+To learn more about Software Enginnering and Frontend Development follow me on Hashnode.